DataGreed/datagreed.pro/_pages/about.md

 Yes, that's my name.
 You can also know me as DataGreed.
 This nickname seems to be odd in the age of megacorporatins trying to collect your data, but it's actually just a bad programming pun.

-Over a decade I've spent a lot of time designing, developing mobile and web apps, APIs and other services, managing development teams and consulting startups.
+Over a decade I've spent a lot of time designing & developing mobile and web apps, APIs and other services; managing development teams and consulting startups.

 I've also designed and developed several games.